 General Assembly (GA) is the annual meeting of the Unitarian Universalist Association (UUA).
 Its programming includes open business meetings in which delegates speak and vote, (this is called Plenary); Workshops that any registered attendee may attend; Worship services scattered throughout the days and nights; a large exhibit hall with displays from congregations, departments of the UUA, and other Unitarian Universalist (UU) or UU-related organizations; and tons of other great events, meetings and fun programs!
 Thousands of UU children, youth and adults gather at GA.
 It has a contingent of youth, but it is not a youth con.

-General Assembly in 2014 will be held from June 24-28 in Providence, RI.
+General Assembly in 2015 will be held from June 24-28 in Portland, OR.
 For more information about GA, including information about the host city, visit General Assembly.

-Youth Registration is open to all those who were in grades 9-12, or the equivalent for home-schooled youth in the Fall 2013-Spring 2014 school year.
+Youth Registration is open to all those who were in grades 9-12, or the equivalent for home-schooled youth, in the just-ended school year (Fall 2014-Spring 2015).
 Additionally, youth registration is required for all General Assembly (GA) attendees aged 15-17 regardless of school level.
 Eighteen year-olds are not required to register as Youth, but must do so in order to obtain the youth registration rate.
 Fourteen year-olds may register as youth if they will have completed 9th grade (or the equivalent for home schooled youth) before GA.

 For those under 14 and those who are 14 and have not yet entered high school (or the equivalent for home-schooled youth), use the Children’s Registration.